Cranberry Curd Pie

 Unlike a jam or jelly, fruit curd contains eggs and butter — so it’s more like a custard.
 But unlike a custard, it has a high percentage of fruit juice and/or zest, and a creamier texture thanks to the addition of butter.

 Curd is traditionally made from citrus fruits.
 Lemon is, of course, the most popular.
 But lime, grapefruit, and orange also have a horse in the game.
-You can, however, make curd from any fruit that releases juices upon cooking — like my popular blueberry cardamom curd recipe!
+You can, however, make curd from any fruit that releases juices upon cooking — like my popular blueberry cardamom curd recipe, raspberry curd, or lemon curd.

 How to Make Perfect Fruit Curds